python-cmd2/cmd2/docs/features/embedded_python_shells.rst

 Using ``py`` to run scripts directly is considered deprecated.
 The newer ``run_pyscript`` command is superior for doing this in two primary ways:

-- it supports tab-completion of file system paths
+- it supports tab completion of file system paths
 - it has the ability to pass command-line arguments to the scripts invoked

 There are no disadvantages to using ``run_pyscript`` as opposed to ``py